Meat Safety

 magnifying glass

 Meat of a healthy animal is clean and contains very few bacteria.
-Any invading bacteria will be destroyed by the animal’s immune system.
-Once the animal is slaughtered these defense mechanisms are destroyed and the meat tissue is subjected to rapid decay.
+The animal’s immune system will destroy any invading bacteria.
+Once the animal is slaughtered, its defense mechanisms are destroyed and the meat tissue is subjected to rapid decay.
 Although unaware of the process, early sausage makers knew that once the animal was killed, it was a race between external preservation techniques and the decomposition of the raw meats to decide the ultimate fate of the issue.

-Most bacteria are present on the skin and in the intestines.
-In a stressed animal bacteria are able to travel from the animal’s gut right through the casing into the meat.
-The slaughtering process starts introducing bacteria into the exposed surfaces.
-Given time they will find their way inside anyhow, but the real trouble starts when we create a new surface cut with a knife.
-This creates an opening for bacteria to enter the meat from the outside and start spoiling it.
-We must realize that they don’t appear in some magical way inside of the meat, they always start from the outside and they work their way in.
+Most bacteria are present on the skin and intestines.
+Bacteria can travel from the animal’s gut through the casing into the meat of a stressed animal.
+The slaughtering process introduces bacteria into the exposed surfaces.
+Given time, they will find their way inside, but the trouble starts when we create a new surface cut with a knife.
+This creates an opening for bacteria to enter the meat from the outside and spoil it.
+They don’t appear in some magical way; they always start from the outside and work their way into the meat.

 Meat Surface Area and Volume Relationship